RasmusOtharKirketerp/xolta_public/README.md

 ## Acknowledgments

-- Thanks to the developers of Matplotlib and Pandas for providing excellent data visualization tools.
+- Thanks to https://github.com/AThomsen for making the get token stuff